NCCR-AntiResist/data-manager-assignment/README.md

 ### [nanopore_data.tree](nanopore_data.tree)

-This file contains the nanopore runs.
+This file contains the nanopore runs (or rather the directory structure of these data).
-Each run is labeled by the date in as `%Y%m%s`.
+Each run is labeled by the date with the format `%Y%m%s`.
 Each folder contains the processed reads by barcode as `BC{%02d}.fasta.gz` where the placeholder is the barcode number.

 ### [sample_table.csv](sample_table.csv)